sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 The primary advantage of a future over a callback is that a callback requires the subsequent operation in advance.
 Where a future allows a continuation, via a `then()` function, at some later point.
 This feature makes futures easier to compose, easier to integrate into an existing system, and more powerful as they can be stored and the continuation can be attached as the result of another action, later.
 However, this flexibility comes with the inherent cost, it requires an atomic test when the continuation is attached to determine if the value is already available.
 Because of this cost, for many library operations, it makes sense to provide a form taking a callback as well as one returning a future.
 Although at first glance it may appear, that a callback from is easily adapted to a future form, that is not the case for reasons discussed below.

 {::comment}
-Add that under a mutex no user objects should be destroyed {:/comment}

-{::comment}
 Shall call backs be discussed here?
 Technically they don't introduce a problem.
 But from the point of view of maintainability it is one because the control flow is hard to understand.
 {:/comment}